sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-09-13-butter-chicken.md

 # Method

-1. Using a dutch oven, add 1 tbsp butter to the pan.
+1. Using a dutch oven or deep frying pan, add 1 tbsp butter to the pan.
 Once melted add the onion

 2. Cook until the onion is translucent, add butter if needed

 3. Add garlic and ginger and cook for 1 - 2 mins

-4. Add the remaining ½ cup butter, tomatoes, sugar, chili powder, fenugreek, garam masala, and deathly hot chili powder
+4. Add ½ cup butter, tomatoes, sugar, chili powder, fenugreek, garam masala, and deathly hot chili powder

-5. Continue to cook until tomatoes reduce, thicken, and butter begins to separate (approximately 20 minutes)
+5. Continue to cook until tomatoes reduce, thicken, and butter begins to separate (approximately 20 - 25 minutes).
+Stir occasionally.

+6. While this is cooking feel free to make some rice

+7. In a large surface area frying pan, add 1 tbsp of butter and let it get hot (medium - high heat).
+Once hot add ½ the marinated chicken pieces.

+* The pan will spatter a lot, so be careful but you want to cook them for about 3-4 minutes a side with a nice deep brown, nearly burnt, color.
+The heat needs to be high so that you don't overcook the chicken.

+8. When chicken is done, remove and set aside.
+Add last tbsp of butter and fry the other half of the chicken using the same method.
+Set aside with the rest of the chicken.

+9. When the tomatoes a